Home โ€ข Recipes โ€ข Scottish

 Oatcakes recipe from Baking with Granny.

 I think it’s the fact we’re usually known to indulge in them with some posh cheese and nice chutney, so whenever we do have Oatcakes I always end up feeling like it’s a special occasion.
-The funny thing is though, that their origins are anything but fancy; oatcakes were actually first produced as a more sustainable substitute to bread for us folk up here in Scotland.
-Plus they’re super cheap to make and super easy also!
+The funny thing is, though, that their origins are anything but fancy; oatcakes were actually first produced as a more sustainable substitute for bread for us folk up here in Scotland.
+Plus, they’re super cheap to make and super easy, too!
 A mere three ingredients, with a little salt and a dash of water, and you’re good to go.

 Debi